eigenfoo/cryptics/docs/datasheet.md

 ### Does this dataset contain all possible rows or is it a sample (not necessarily random) of rows from a larger set?

-The dataset is a large portion of the scraped blog posts (and may be considered exhaustive or nearly so).
+The dataset covers a large portion of the scraped blog posts, and may thus be considered exhaustive (or nearly so) for the covered sources.

-However, there are many reasons why a clue may be missing from the dataset - in order for a clue to be included, the following must be true:
+However, there are many reasons why a clue may not appear in the dataset - in order for a clue to be included, the following must be true:

 1. The crossword must be covered by a blog.